exercism/python/exercises/practice/sieve/.approaches/introduction.md

             if all(x % y != 0 for y in range(2, x))]
 ```

-Here, the emphasis is on implementing a solution in the minimum nuber of lines, even at the expense of readability or performance.
+Here, the emphasis is on implementing a solution in the minimum number of lines, even at the expense of readability or performance.

 For details and another example see [`comprehensions`][approaches-comps].